How to Produce an Animation: Essential Skills and Tips

 3. Making storyboards and scripts

-4. Design phase: Character and background design
+4. Character and background design

 5. Animation production process